briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 ![Map of routes into Downtown](/img/2016-02-10-commuter-cycling-1-690px.png)

-These are all of the possible routes into downtown Nashville from the east side.
+The above illustrates all of the possible routes into downtown Nashville from the east side.
+I did omit Crutcher Street, but it's so close to Davidson Street that I'm more or less lumping the two together.

-Let's take them one by one.
+Let's take each of these options one by one, starting from the northernmost access.

 ### Spring Street